biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 	biocorecrg-c4lwg-2018-latest.img

-We can then reuse this image if we want to execute the code **exactly in the same way** as in the pipeline but outside the pipeline.
+This singularity image can be used to execute the code outside the pipeline **exactly in the same way** as in the pipeline.

-Sometimes we can be interested in launching just one job, because it failed or for just making a test.
-We can go to the corresponding temporary folder: as an example let's go to one of the fastQC temporary folder:
+Sometimes we can be interested in launching only a specific job, because it might failed or for making a test.
+For that, we can go to the corresponding temporary folder; for example, one of the fastQC temporary folders:

 .. code-block:: console